-1. Saul said, "I saw" (NIV)-the scattering of his troops and Samuel's absence (1 Sam.
-13:11).
-Saul was under pressure, and he evaluated with his own eyes what was happening.

-2. Saul moved from "I saw" to "I said"-that the Philistines would conquer them (1 Sam.
-13:12, NKJV).
-What he saw with his own eyes shaped what he said, or surmised, about the situation.

-3. Saul moved from "I said" to "I felt"-compelled to offer sacrifice (1 Sam.
-13:12, NKJV).
+- 1. Saul said, "I saw" (NIV)-the scattering of his troops and Samuel's absence (vs. 11).
+Saul was under pressure, and he evaluated with his own eyes what was happening. - 2.
+Saul moved from "I saw" to "I said"-that the Philistines would conquer them (vs. 12, NKJV).
+What he saw with his own eyes shaped what he said, or surmised, about the situation. - 3.
+Saul moved from "I said" to "I felt"-compelled to offer sacrifice (vs. 12, NKJV).
 What Saul thought now shaped his feelings.

-All of us have done this: we rely on our own human evesight, which leads us to rely on our own human thinking, which leads us to rely on our own human feelings.
+All of us have done this: We rely on our own human eyesight, which leads us to rely on our own human thinking, which leads us to rely on our own human feelings.
 And then we act on these feelings.

 Why do you think it was so easy for Saul to follow his own judgment, even though he had God's clear instructions still ringing in his ears?
 If we know that we are so fragile and have such imperfect knowledge, why do we still try to rely on ourselves?
-What can we do to learn to trust in the Lord's commands more than trusting in ourselves?
+What can we do to learn more to trust in the Lord's commands than upon ourselves?